 When you have an ostomy, urine leaves your body through the stoma instead of the urethra.
-Since there is no muscle around the stoma, you are not able to control when urine passes out of your body.
+Since there is no muscle around the stoma, you aren't able to control when urine passes out of your body.
 An odor-proof plastic pouch (ostomy pouch) surrounds the stoma to collect the urine and is held to your skin with an adhesive.
 Pouching systems may be one-piece or two-piece.

 Both two-piece and one-piece pouches can be either drainable or closed.
 These systems also contain a special valve or spout that adapts either to a leg bag or to a night drain tube connected to a special drainable bag or bottle.
+Here's how to empty or replace your urostomy pouch:

 If you have a drainable pouch, you usually need to replace it every 4 to 7 days or whenever there is a leak in the pouch or itching or burning under the barrier.
 If you have a closed pouch, replace it when it is one-third to one-half full.